cloudflare/cloudflare-docs/content/ssl/edge-certificates/changing-dcv-method/methods/delegated-dcv.md

 ## Moved domains

- If you [move your zone to another account](/fundamentals/setup/manage-domains/move-domain/), you will need to update the `CNAME` record at your authoritative DNS provider with a new hostname value.
+ If you [move your zone to another account](/fundamentals/setup/manage-domains/move-domain/), you will need to update the `CNAME` record at your authoritative DNS provider with a new validation URL.